 - Project Management Unit The PMU's main role will be to ensure operational compliance as per the World Bank policies as defined in the Project Appraisal Document, Financing Agreement and Operations Manual and Government policies as applicable.
 The PMU will be led by a Project Director and will include a team of specialized staff responsible for project management, financial management, procurement, environmental and social safeguards.
 The PMU will recruit specialized consultants necessary for specific technical assistance for overall implementation activities. - Ministry of Economic Development (MoED).
-The MoED has established a Project Management Unit (PMU) consisting of a Project Director, Deputy Project Director, Financial Management Specialist (supported by two Project Accountants), Procurement Specialist, two deputy Procurement Specialists, Social and Environmental Safeguards Specialists (and two deputy specialists), a Monitoring and Evaluation Specialist and a Communications Specialist.
-All of these positions except the last two have already been filled with government consultants meeting the required qualifications.
-Some of these consultants are jointly supporting other projects, however formal assurances have been obtained by the MoED that they will have the time to provide the required support for this project - Project Steering Committee (PSC) A PSC established to periodically review project progress, coordinate activities and make decisions on implementation.
+The MoED has established a Project Management Unit (PMU) consisting of a Project Director, Deputy Project Director, Financial Management Specialist, Finance Manager, Finance Advisor, Procurement Specialist, Procurement Advisor, Social and Environmental (E&S) Specialist, E&S Manager, Communications Specialist and a Monitoring and Evaluation Specialist.
+All of these positions were filled with government consultants meeting the required qualifications during the implementation of the income grant activities.
+Some of these consultants are jointly supporting other projects, however formal assurances have been obtained by the MoED that they will have the time to provide the required support for this project.
+Under the restructuring, three Project Coordinators, six Project Officers and seven Business Analysts will additionally be hired to support the skills training activities. - Project Steering Committee (PSC) A PSC established to periodically review project progress, coordinate activities and make decisions on implementation.
 It will be chaired by the State Minister for Economic Development, with high-level representation from the Ministry of Finance, NSPA, President's Office and other stakeholders as will be specified in the Operations Manual.
 A technical committee will also be formed comprising members from the above ministries, to review bids for contract work under the project, and technical outputs stemming from that work.